PI: R. L. Evans (WHOI)

 GOFAR

-Studying the Gofar transform fault quasi-periodic earthquake cycle using marine EM
+Studying the Gofar oceanic transform faults quasi-periodic earthquake cycle using marine EM

-The GOFAR project focuses on studying the evolution of stress, deformation, and pore fluid behavior along the Gofar mid-ocean ridge transform fault system in the East Pacific Rise.
+In this GOFAR project, we aim to study the evolution of stress, deformation, and pore fluid behavior along the Gofar OTF system located along the EPR.
 During a six-week cruise in early 2022, we collected seafloor MT/CSEM and towed receiver CSEM data along five towlines across the Gofar system.
-Two-dimensional CSEM inversion models will image the subsurface electrical resistivity from which we can derive the porosity of the crust.
-By mapping porosity variations throughout the Gofar damage zone of primary seismicity and a barrier zone that inhibits rupture propagation, we will investigate the role of fluids in Gofar’s quasi-periodic seismic cycle.
+Two-dimensional CSEM inversion models will image the subsurface electrical resistivity from which we derive the porosity of the crust.
+By mapping porosity variations throughout the Gofar damage zone of primary seismicity and a barrier zone that inhibits rupture propagation, we can better understand the role of fluids in Gofar’s quasi-periodic seismic cycle.

 GOFAR